christos99/9432_Christos_Chrysikos_B/README.md

 * L2 = 2.500 per GB (easier and cheaper to make than L1 cache but still SRAM)
 * Assocativity = for every multiplication by two the cost doubles(for example: assoc = 2, cost = 2 | assoc = 4, cost = 4 etc)
   lets estimate that for assoc = 2 the cost = 0.5$ dollars
-* Cache line is not changed so I won't consider that in the cost
+* Cache line is not changed so I won't consider that in the cost.

-Refrence for Costs and Prices and CPU Architecture:
+Reference for Costs and Prices and CPU Architecture:
 * [University of NOTRE DAMNE](https://github.com/christos99/9432_Christos_Chrysikos_B/blob/main/Files/References/University%20of%20NOTREDAM%20Presentation.pdf)
 * [Caches and Memory Presentation](https://github.com/christos99/9432_Christos_Chrysikos_B/blob/main/Files/References/lecture_caches-handout.pdf)